Ivana-Gerchakova/Python-Hachathon---Math-Stats/README.md

 # Project Title :
-Python Hackathon Math & Stats Project
+Python Hackathon Math & Stats Project.

 ## Project Overview :
 In this project, we analyzed two datasets containing information from a study involving 100 patients.